 In March 2016, the FASB issued ASU 2016-06, Contingent put and call options in debt instruments ("ASU 2016-06").
 ASU 2016-06 simplifies the embedded derivative analysis for debt instruments containing contingent call or put options.
 ASU 2016-06 will be effective fiscal years beginning after December 15, 2016, and interim periods within those fiscal years, with early adoption permitted.
-The Company is currently evaluating the impact of adopting this new guidance on its consolidated financial statements.
+The Company believes the impact of adopting this new guidance on its consolidated financial statements will be immaterial.